Twin Cities, Gemini

 Not suited for this business, huh?
 Cadence mused, waving to him from her apartment window.
 As if anyone was suited for this business.
 People were just making due with what they had.

-On the dawn after Ricardo Romano and the Campana head were attacked, Cadence was called into Ricardo’s main office.
+On the dawn after Ricardo Romano and the Campana head were attacked, Cadence had been called into Ricardo’s main office.
 With all of the chaos that had unfolded shortly after that night, Cadence was surprised at how swiftly things were dealt with.

 So much for family.